 He knew I was trying to get up some courage to sketch in public.
 Let’s be clear, it is not only the act of being perceived as looking like an idiot by getting your sketchbook out and drawing but the second wave is when you think people are looking over your shoulder and thinking my 5-year-old nephew holding a pen between his toes could do better than that.

-While he drank beer and watched rugby, I sat opposite him but looking past him towards a gorgeous victorian building (London is filled with incredible architecture every way you turn your head).
-I also drank a beer (that helps with confidence too by the way 😉) and I sketched…and it was amazing!
+While he drank beer and watched rugby, I sat opposite him but looked past him towards a gorgeous Victorian building (London is filled with incredible architecture every way you turn your head).
+I also drank a beer (that helps with confidence too by the way ?) and I sketched…and it was amazing!
 Not the sketch (although I really did love the end result) but the process.
 I felt so liberated.

 No one really paid attention as they were watching the game.
 Occasionally someone peeked over as they went to the bar, but it really was a fleeting interest and I felt comfortable just ignoring them.
 No one asked me anything and I felt like my friend was a protective shield.
 I felt more confident with a wingman, even though he wasn’t sketching himself.